CT Scan of lung in COVID - pulmonary rehab exercises

 When the virus gets in your body, it comes into contact with the mucous membranes that line your nose, mouth, and eyes.
 The virus enters a healthy cell and uses the cell to make new virus parts.
 It multiplies, and the new viruses infect nearby cells.

 Think of your respiratory tract as an upside-down tree.
 The trunk is your trachea or windpipe.
 It splits into smaller and smaller branches in your lungs.
 At the end of each branch are tiny air sacs called alveoli.
-This is where oxygen goes into your blood and carbon dioxide comes out.
+This is where oxygen goes into your blood, and carbon dioxide comes out.

-As the infection travels the respiratory tract, then the immune system fights back.
+As the infection travels the respiratory tract, the immune system fights back.
 The lungs and airways swell and become inflamed.
 This can start in the alveoli of one part of the lung and spread to the nearby alveoli of other parts.

 In pneumonia, air sacs in the lungs fill with fluid, limiting their ability to take in oxygen and causing shortness of breath, cough, and other symptoms.